apfm-actions/terraform-elasticache-action/README.md

 ================================
 A [GitHub Action][GitHub Actions] for deploying an AWS ElastiCache instance using [Terraform][].

-A firm understanding of GithubActions is required to utilize this custom action.
+A firm understanding of Github Actions is required to utilize this custom action.
 Please review the following before proceeding:
  - https://help.github.com/en/actions
  - https://github.com/apfm-actions
  - https://github.com/apfm-actions/terraform-project-base-action